alan-turing-institute/AutisticaCitizenScience/platform-designs/design-content/copy-AutSPACEs-website.md

 If you are autistic, you may find other people who have similar sense experiences to you.
 You can discover tips and recommendations from them.

-If you are not autistic, you may find ways to better support n empathise with autistic people by learning from them how their senses affect them.
+If you are not autistic, you may find ways to better support and empathise with autistic people by learning from them how their senses affect them.

 # Content for “Open Humans” explanation for redirection